-During the year and at 30 September 2022, the fair value of the derivative financial instruments are based on valuation models run by the counterparty to the contract, Natwest Markets plc.
+During the year ended 30 September 2023, the fair value of the derivative financial instruments are based on valuation models run by the counterparty to the contract, NatWest Markets plc.
 The object of the valuation model is to arrive at a fair value determination that reflects the price of the financial instruments at the reporting date that would have been determined by market participants acting at arm's length.